lblod/app-mandatendatabank/README.md

 To proceed:
 1. make sure the app is up and running.
 And the migrations have run.
-2. In docker-compose.override.yml (preferably) override the following parameters for mandatendatabank-consumer
+2. In docker-compose.override.yml (preferably) override the following parameters for mandatendatabank-consumer and op-public-consumer
 ```
 # (...)
   mandatendatabank-consumer:
     environment:
       SYNC_BASE_URL: 'https://loket.lblod.info' # The endpoint of your choice (see later what to choose)
       DISABLE_INITIAL_SYNC: 'false'
+  op-public-consumer:
+    environment:
+      DCR_SYNC_BASE_URL: "https://organisaties.abb.vlaanderen.be" # or another endpoint
+      DCR_LANDING_ZONE_DATABASE: "virtuoso" # for the initial sync, we go directly to virtuoso
+      DCR_REMAPPING_DATABASE: "virtuoso" # for the initial sync, we go directly to virtuoso
+      DCR_DISABLE_DELTA_INGEST: "true"
+      DCR_DISABLE_INITIAL_SYNC: "false"
 ```
-3. `docker-compose up -d mandatendatabank-consumer` should start the ingestion.
+3. `docker-compose up -d mandatendatabank-consumer op-public-consumer` should start the ingestion.
-  This might take a while if yoh ingest production data.
+  This might take a while if you ingest production data.
-4. Check the logs, at some point this message should show up `Initial sync was success, proceeding in Normal operation mode: ingest deltas` or execute in the database:
+4. Check the logs, at some point this message should show up for both consumers:
+  `Initial sync was success, proceeding in Normal operation mode: ingest deltas` or execute in the database:
    ```